 When it comes to strategic planning, every group has different emphases depending on what they have already done in the recent past.
-Typically we include exercises to reflect on the external environment, create a future vision, look at limitations, set priority directions and complete detailed action plans.
+Typically it includes exercises to reflect on the external environment, creates a future vision, looks at limitations, sets priority directions and a detailed action plans.

 Why do we need two days to do strategic planning?

 We recommend at least two days because good strategic planning involves a four step process that requires at least half a day for each step.
 We’re not in the business of creating extra work for ourselves so if there are tasks your organization can accomplish on your own, we’ll let you know.
 Please consult an Associate to be sure of what can be realistically achieved with your organization.

 Who needs to be involved in the strategic planning process?